Convert a single-family to a multifamily using FHA 203k.

 The contractor can mean the difference between a successful project and a terrible experience.

-The contractor will also have to request draws to get paid as milestones are completed.
+The contractor must request draws to get paid as milestones are completed.

 Related reading